lsblakk/pystar/docs/webapp.rst

             gedit .git/info/exclude

             # add this line to the end of the file
+            # excludes all compiled python files, which aren't interesting.
             .pyc

     #.
 Create your project on GitHub.
 Go to http://github.com/ and create a new repository called "myproject".
-On the main dashboard page, click on "New Repository" fill out the necessary information.
+On the main dashboard page, click on "New Repository" fill out the necessary information. cf:  http://help.github.com/create-a-repo/.

 #.
 Add all your files to the repo, in the local directory:

     .. code-block:: bash

-        git add -A
+        git add *.py   # all .py files, using a wildcard match.

     Now git is aware of your files.
 Use ``git status`` to see them there in the *staging* area (the index).